 COPD, often due to smoking, narrows and inflames the airway.
 This can cause an obstruction that is not fully reversible and that makes breathing steadily more difficult.
 Because the airway is already narrow, patients with COPD face a higher risk of morbidities and mortality when they contract infections.

 In most people with asthma, airway obstructions are temporary and minor.
-However, during moments of stress, an asthma attack is more likely s.
+However, during moments of stress, an asthma attack is more likely.
 So it’s important to treat all patients with asthma as potential airway obstruction patients.
-Moreover, severe asthma attacks can prove lethal, especially in the absence of a respiratory inhaler and in vulnerable populations s.
-So it is important to always ask about a history of asthma.
+Moreover, severe asthma attacks can prove lethal, especially in the absence of a respiratory inhaler and in vulnerable populations.
+This makes it important to always ask about a history of asthma.

 Choking can fully obstruct the airway.
 Sometimes, the airway obstruction is partial and the person can still breathe.
-But if the object moves even slightly or the airway swells, they can choke in a matter of minutes.
+But if the object moves even slightly or the airway swells, your patient can choke in a matter of minutes.